A bio photo of journalist Clint Rainey.

 I am a journalist who covers business, often through longform investigations.
 Most of my work explores the global food system, but I also write about technology, finance, health, and politics.
 Some pieces have taken me years to report, like a dispatch from Russia tracing how McDonald’s became a pawn in the Kremlin’s proxy war on America.

 Currently, I’m a contributing writer for Fast Company.
 I also write for Businessweek.
-Other outlets include Rolling Stone, MIT Technology Review, The New York Times, The New Yorker, The Dallas Morning News, and Slate.
+Other outlets include The New York Times, The New Yorker, MIT Technology Review, The Dallas Morning News, and Slate.
 I spent much of the 2010s at New York magazine, where I wrote the print issue’s now-retired Topic Page and was part of teams that won National Magazine and James Beard awards.
 I’m a former McGraw Business Journalism Fellow and U.C.
 Berkeley-11th Hour Food and Farming Fellow, and have received grants from Type Media Center and the Food & Environment Reporting Network.

 Twice my work has been anthologized in the Best American writing series.
 I have been a guest on Marketplace, different WNYC shows, and various podcasts.
 The 2025 docuseries The Price of Milk is based partly on my dairy industry reporting.

-Over two decades, I am lucky to have reported in ten countries on four continents — from Moscow to Tokyo and Amazonian huts, Nicaragua’s notorious El Modelo prison, and the agave-growing plains of rural Mexico.
+Over two decades, I’ve been able to report from ten countries and four continents — from Moscow to Tokyo to Amazonian huts, Nicaragua’s notorious El Modelo prison, and octopus fishing waters in Galicia.

 Born in Texas, I now live in New York.
 I hold a master’s degree in religious studies and journalism from NYU.